How to watch the 2025 NFL season in the UK

 NOW TV offers a Sports Membership that gives you full access to Sky Sports for the duration of your membership.

-With NOW TV, you can choose between a Day Membership, a Flexible Month Membership and a 12-Month Saver Membership.
+With NOW TV, you can choose between the Day Membership and the Flexible Month Membership.

 The Day Membership speaks for itself, granting access to the 12 Sky Sports channels for 24 hours as a one-off purchase.